Kentucky's new LGBTQ law ignites protests

 They yelled: "When trans kids are under attack, what do we do?
 Say 'no,' fight back," the Courier Journal reported.

-The bill, SB 150, not only bans gender-affirming care for minors, it also restricts discussions of sexual orientation and gender identity in schools.
-It bans transgender students' ability to use bathrooms that match their gender identity; it allows teachers to refuse to refer to students by their preferred pronouns and requires doctors to stop treatment for patients who are already undergoing gender-affirming care.
+The bill, SB 150, bans transgender medical treatment for minors and restricts discussions of sexual orientation and gender identity in schools.

+It bans transgender students' from freely using bathrooms, locker rooms or shower rooms that match their gender identity.

+It allows teachers to refuse to refer to students by their preferred pronouns and requires doctors to stop treatment for patients who are already undergoing transgender medical treatment.

 Kentucky Governor Andy Beshear, a Democrat, vetoed the law on Friday and in a statement said it stripped "freedom from parents" and would "cause an increase in suicide among Kentucky's youth".

-Republican legislators in Kentucky hold a supermajority, however, and swiftly overrode Gov Beshear's veto with a 76-23 vote in the state's House, and a 29-8 vote in the state's Senate.
+Republican legislators in Kentucky hold a supermajority, however, and swiftly overrode Mr Beshear's veto with a 76-23 vote in the state's House, and a 29-8 vote in the state's Senate.

 Kentucky Senator Max Wise, a Republican and the bill's sponsor, said the purpose of the law "was to strengthen parental engagement and communication in children's education while protecting the safety of our children".

 Laws restricting and regulating the lives of transgender youth are part of a rising trend in the US, as several similar bills have been proposed - and passed - in recent years by Republican state lawmakers.

-At least 10 states, including Arizona, Florida, Georgia, Iowa, Tennessee and Utah, have passed laws that target transgender communities.
-On the same day as Kentucky's veto, West Virginia's governor signed a bill into law that bans gender-affirming health care for minors.
+At least 10 states, including Arizona, Florida, Georgia, Iowa, Tennessee and Utah, have passed laws that relate to transgender people.

+On the same day as Kentucky's veto, West Virginia's governor signed a bill into law that bans transgender medical treatment for minors.

-Kentucky's ban on gender-affirming care for minors, which includes surgical procedures or the use of certain hormones, is not expected to take effect until 90 days after the Kentucky General Assembly adjourns, CNN reports.
+Kentucky's ban on transgender medical treatment for minors, which includes surgical procedures or the use of certain hormones, is not expected to take effect until 90 days after the Kentucky General Assembly adjourns, CNN reported.

 But other measures of the bill, like the ban on teaching about gender identity in schools and restrictions around the bathroom, will take effect immediately.